-\This table is for employees in the Employees' Retirement System and Teachers' Retirement System and is for regular retirement only.
+This table is for employees in the NYS and Local Employees' Retirement System or the NYS Teachers' Retirement System, and is for regular retirement only.
+It also applies if you are enrolled in an Optional Retirement Program such as TIAA-CREF.
 A different actuarial table applies to disability retirements.
 If you need actuarial rates for different retirement ages, ask your agency Health Benefits Administrator.